What is the difference between a Canvas Assignment and a Canvas Activity?

 Keep in mind the following when creating any kind of Canvas Assignment:

 - Instructors can set a due date for Canvas Assignments.
-Canvas Assignments without a due date will be categorized as "Other" in the Calendar, Assignments page, and Syllabus page.
+Canvas Assignments without a due date will be categorized as "Other" in the Calendar and on the Syllabus page.

-- Instructors can place Canvas Assignments into Assignment Groups.
+- Instructors can place Canvas Assignments into Assignment Groups and choose to weight final grades.
 Canvas will then calculate the final grade based on the percentages assigned to each Assignment Group.

 - Points can be assigned to any Canvas Assignments except Non Graded Assignments.
-Not Graded Assignments will still appear on the Assignments and Syllabus pages but they will NOT appear in the Gradebook.
+Non Graded Assignments will still appear on the Assignments and Syllabus pages but they will NOT appear in the Gradebook.

-- Instructors can set a "Locked Until" date that will determine when students have access to a Canvas Assignment
+- Instructors can set an "Available from" date that will determine when students have access to a Canvas Assignment.

-- Instructors can set a "Lock After" date that will determine when students can no longer submit an Assignment or take a Quiz.
+- Instructors can set an "Until" date that will determine when students can no longer submit an Assignment or take a Quiz.

 Additional options for Assignments and Graded Discussions: